Persian cat: Characteristics

+Appearance

-A show-style Persian cat has an extremely long and thick coat, short legs, a wide head with the ears set far apart, large eyes, and an extremely shortened muzzle.
+A show-style Persian cat has an extremely long and thick coat, short legs, a wide head with ears set far apart, large eyes, and an extremely shortened muzzle.
 The breed was originally established with a short muzzle, but over time, this characteristic has become extremely exaggerated, particularly in North America.
-Persian cats can have virtually any color or markings.
+Persian cats can have virtually any colour or markings.